Tholu bommalata: Tholu Bommalaata

 The performance begins with a series of sung invocations and a line of ornate, strikingly stylized puppets pinned in overlapping fashion onto the sides of the screen.
 The puppets are mounted in the middle on a palm stem, extended to form a handle used to move the body of the puppet.
 Their articulated arms are moved with detachable sticks that have a small piece of string with a peg at the end, which slip into holes on the hands.
 Generally, one puppeteer manipulates all three sticks of a single puppet, holding the central handle stick in one hand and two arm-control sticks in the other.
 Often two to three puppeteers operate puppets on the screen at the same time, each one delivering the lines for his or her own puppet.

 As the players manipulate the puppets, placing them on the screen and then moving them away, they create the illusion of the figures suddenly materializing and then fading out.
 They also cause the figures to walk, sway, hop, and fly through the air.
 They can swivel a dancer's detachable head and manipulate her hands while keeping her hips swaying to create a remarkable illusion of twirling.

 The puppeteers accompany all the character's speeches with animated movement of the arms and hands, which they can flip over to create a three-dimensional effect.
 The swaying of freely dangling legs also adds to the feeling of animation.
 When several puppets are stationary on the screen at the same time, they can be pinned to the screen with date palm thorns.
 A puppet can be rapidly pinned with one or two of the long, thin thorns passed through perforations in a headdress or shoulder ornaments.
 Such puppets are still able to engage in animated conversation by means of the sticks moving their hands.
 Characters that engage in rough fighting, such as the monkey king Hanuman or the jesters, are often held from the hip, enabling them to be moved with greater control than by the central stick alone.

 Every few minutes throughout the performance, the action will be broken by the episodes of broad comic relief from the jesters speaking in a slangy, quirky style and engaging in slapstick antics.
-Some of these depend on a strong dose of scatological humor, puns or risqué allusions.
+Some of these depend on puns or risqué allusions.
 Except for certain commonly used expletives, their language is not obscene, though sequences may be bawdy to a degree not observed in other popular forms of entertainment.

 Interspersed with spoken dialogue, verse passages in literary Telugu and even Sanskrit are sung with instrumental accompaniment.
 These occur especially in contexts of heightened emotion or important events, rather like the arias in European operas.
 The players serve as their own musicians and all members of the troupe know the music that accompanies the various passages.